scverse/rapids_singlecell/README.md

 # rapids-singlecell: GPU-Accelerated Single-Cell Analysis within scverse®

-rapids-singlecell offers enhanced single-cell data analysis as a near drop-in replacement predominantly for scanpy, while also incorporating select functionalities from squidpy and decoupler.
-Utilizing GPU computing with CuPy and NVIDIA RAPIDS, it emphasizes high computational efficiency.
-As part of the scverse ecosystem, rapids-singlecell continuously aims to maintain compatibility, adapting and growing through community collaboration.

-* **Broad GPU Optimization:** Facilitates accelerated processing of large datasets, with GPU-enabled AnnData objects.
-* **Selective scverse Library Integration:** Incorporates key functionalities from scanpy, with additional features from squidpy and decoupler.
+rapids-singlecell provides GPU-accelerated single-cell analysis with an AnnData-first API.
+It is largely compatible with Scanpy and includes selected functionality from Squidpy and decoupler.
+Computations use CuPy and NVIDIA RAPIDS for performance on large datasets.

+- **GPU acceleration**: Common single-cell workflows on `AnnData` run on the GPU.
+- **Ecosystem compatibility**: Works with Scanpy APIs; includes pieces from Squidpy and decoupler.
-* **Easy Installation Process:** Available via Conda and PyPI, with detailed setup guidelines.
+- **Simple installation**: Available via Conda and PyPI.
-* **Accessible Documentation:** Provides comprehensive guides and examples tailored for efficient application.

-Our commitment with rapids-singlecell is to deliver a powerful, user-centric tool that significantly enhances single-cell data analysis capabilities in bioinformatics.

 ## Documentation